 - Leadership words

 Just like a marketing campaign has some action words, you need some words that convince the recruiters and employers that you are worth giving a chance.
 When using the action verbs, don’t get carried away with proving yourself a superman or wonder woman.
 The accomplishments described should be believable, don’t turn them into a fictional action narrative.
-Words like responsible contributed and collaborated with positive connotations should be used on the build online resume.
+Words like responsible contributed and collaborated with positive connotations should be used on the Create Resume Online.

 In many of our posts, you must have come across the most valuable tip to add numbers and stats for validating a point on your professional resume.
 Here we go again; using numbers with the action verbs would make your accomplishments or work experience quantifiable.
 For example, mentioning “Implemented a new marketing strategy to increase online traffic by 30%” would tell the employers about your competence and what they can expect from you.

 Learn how to draft a professional resume format